 Do you hold a mortgage on any property for business use?
 Do you have a loan on your personal home that funded your business?
 You can deduct the interest you paid (the total is listed on the 1098 form you receive from your lender) for these in line 16a.
 Just remember, if someone else helped pay the loan, you must split the deduction with them.

-Interest paid on other business loans, as well as for business credit cards, can be deducted via line 16b.
+Interest paid on other business loans, as well as for small business credit cards, can be deducted via line 16b.

 Maintaining the property where your business is located can add up throughout the year.
 Luckily, you can deduct these costs.